-Liver is one of the human organs that is actively involved in detoxifying toxic substances especially from the gut.
-Detoxification process involves converting fat soluble toxins into soluble substances that can be excreted through urine or bile.
+The liver is one of the human organs that is actively involved in detoxifying toxic substances especially from the gut.
+Detoxification process involves converting fat-soluble toxins into soluble substances that can be excreted through urine or bile.

-Up to 90% of all cancers are due to the effects of – environmental carcinogens including smoke, water, food , air and nutrients required to proper functioning of the immune and detoxification system.
+Up to 90% of all cancers are due to the effects of – environmental carcinogens including smoke, water, food, air and nutrients required for the proper functioning of the immune and detoxification system.
 Hence proper functioning of the liver detoxification system is important for preventing cancer.

 Glutathione is thousand times more available than any other parts of the body and greatly affects how the liver functions.

 There are two phases in detoxification- Phase I and Phase II

 1. The Glutathione is used to tie-up the toxins to create more radicals.

 2. This is achieved by various chemical reactions like oxidation, hydrolysis, and reduction.

 3. Without free radicals defense, when the liver neutralizes a toxin exposure, free radical damages them.
 Antioxidants reduce such damages.